cguess/eikon/README.md

 https://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html.
 Its main use is reverse image searching.

-This library is fully types in Sorbet.
+This library is fully typed in Sorbet.

 ## Installation